in-progress-aprender/react-container/README.md

 I added routing to the app because the User might want to navigate directly to the detail page without having to load the users.

 ## Production Build
-For production builds I would install runtime-env-cra which allows for the setting of environment variables in kubernetes using helm.
+For production builds I would use runtime-env-cra which allows for the setting of environment variables in kubernetes using helm.
 I currently use the js file runtime-env.js to populate dev/prod/qa variables.
-When deploying just set the environment variable to the correct one, and the runtime-env-cra will pick it up.
+When deploying just set the environment variable in helm to the correct one, and the runtime-env-cra will pick it up.

 ## Material UI
 I am using material UI for the grid and cards.
 More work is needed in the grid to hook up paging for the API.